metheos/onstar2mqtt/HA-MQTT.md

 ### Location

-MQTT device_tracker auto discovery capability is enabled starting at v1.12.0
+MQTT device_tracker auto discovery capability is enabled starting at v1.12.0.
+Requires running the locate command for initial setup of the device_tracker entity via auto discovery.

 The device_tracker auto discovery config is published to: "homeassistant/device_tracker/YOUR_CAR_VIN/config" and the GPS coordinates are still read from the original topic automatically at: "homeassistant/device_tracker/YOUR_CAR_VIN/getlocation/state".